ceshine/tbrain-insurance-policy-renewals/README.md

 #### Train LGBM Regression Models with Limited Features

-(The last parameter means the number of best features to be used in training)
+(The last parameter represents the number of best features to be used in training)

 ```
 set -x SEED 11511; python truncate_lgb.py 50